 - CEO’s of two leading aged care providers to detail their experiences dealing with outbreaks to date.

 The webinar was held on Monday, 13 December 2021, 2.00–3.00pm AEDT.

 This webinar is relevant for all levels of aged care workers involved in preparing for and responding to COVID-19 outbreaks.
 This includes staff at the executive and senior management level (e.g. CEOs, CFOs, quality and assurance managers and residential aged care facility managers) as well as those workers involved in direct care for residents and practical on-the-ground response actions.

-Participants will have the opportunity to ask questions of the Minister and the department.
+Participants also had the opportunity to ask questions of the Minister and the Department.